Methods in Chemistry Education Research: MICER@BCCE

-MICER is a full-day meeting for those interested in chemistry education research and who wish to learn more about common methods used.
-The meeting has run since 2015, and since 2023 has been organized under the auspices of the Chemistry Education Research Group (CERG) of the Royal Society of Chemistry (RSC).
-The 2026 BCCE is proud to partner with the RSC CERG to organize the first MICER AtP (“Across the Pond”) meeting!
+MICER is a meeting for those interested in chemistry education research (CER) and who wish to learn more about common methods used when doing CER.
+The meeting has run since 2015 under the auspices of the Chemistry Education Research Group (CERG) of the Royal Society of Chemistry (RSC).
+The 2026 BCCE is proud to partner with the RSC CERG to organize the first MICER@BCCE meeting!

-July 24–26, 2026 Immediately preceding the Biennial Conference on Chemical Education (BCCE 2026) at the University of Wisconsin–Madison
+MICER@BCCE 26 will be from Friday 24th July to Sunday 26th July 2026 immediately preceding the Biennial Conference on Chemical Education (BCCE 2026) at the University of Wisconsin–Madison An outline schedule is available below.

 Kick off your BCCE week with a highly interactive learning experience.
-Unlike traditional conferences that focus on presenting finished work, MICER-AtP centers the process of doing chemistry education research (CER).
+Unlike traditional conferences that focus on presenting finished work, MICER@BCCE centers the process of doing chemistry education research (CER).
 Participants will:

 Workshops emphasize applied methods in realistic contexts.
 Roundtables provide structured time to refine ideas, receive feedback, and identify next steps for collaboration.